 - The L Word: Tasha's an Iraq War veteran who clashes with Alice while they're dating, since the latter opposes the war.
 She expresses support of the war effort and the US rebuilding Iraqi society.
 Both agree to disagree though, and their relationship overcomes this (they later break up, but not over politics).

 - Irma Vep: Gottfried presents himself this way in an interview, claiming he's a "former" gay man who recites common right-wing talking points (but he may be joking).

 - Chase Talbott, radio co-host (and former partner) of gay liberal Mark Slackmeyer in Doonesbury.

-- Cynthia of Dykes To Watch Out For, a lesbian example.
+- Cynthia, a lesbian example.
 While initially a conservative student of Ginger's who would frequently argue with her in class, her struggle to find a place to fit in (her ultra-religious parents freaked out when she came out, and "the Republican group on campus thinks I'm a perv, and the gay group thinks I'm a traitor!") was explored more in-depth.

 - Earlier strips also touched on Mo being unable to accept that there could possibly be gay conservatives.
 While Cynthia was the first actual conservative in the cast, her girlfriend Sydney was enough of a materialist and capitalist to be a foil for the highly principled Mo.

 - At one point, Cynthia says "I wanted to join the Rainbow Republicans, but they were only fiscal conservatives".